Research

 The Partnership was funded by the International Development Research Centre (IDRC) and the Social Sciences and Humanities Research Council of Canada (SSHRC).

-Fisheries Transitions in Southeast Asia (PI: M. Marschke), 2011 – 2016.
+Fisheries Transitions in Southeast Asia (PI: M. Marschke), 2011 – 2016

-My SSHRC SRG (2011-2016) Fisheries Transitions in Southeast Asia focused on livelihood transitions, poverty and environmental governance strategies for small producers (fishers and fish farmers) across the fisheries sector in Southeast Asia.
+This project focused on livelihood transitions, poverty, and environmental governance strategies for small producers (fishers and fish farmers) across the fisheries sector in Southeast Asia.
 Case study research assessed the potential of certification as a governance strategy for small producers (see Marschke and Wilkings 2014).
-Survey results from fieldwork in Vietnam (n=599) suggest that small-scale producers are struggling: stock decline is perceived to be an issue impacting the entire sector, with many fishers and fish farmers lying at, or below Vietnam’s poverty line (Marschke and Betcherman 2016; Betcherman and Marschke 2016).
-This project also drew on macro data (FishStatJ, UNDP indicators) to understand how Southeast Asia has emerged as a global fish basket, and what this means for food security, poverty alleviation and economic development (see Marsachke 2016).
+Survey results from fieldwork in Vietnam (n=599) suggested that small-scale producers were struggling: stock decline was perceived to be an issue impacting the entire sector, with many fishers and fish farmers lying at, or below Vietnam’s poverty line (Marschke and Betcherman 2016; Betcherman and Marschke 2016).
+This project also drew on macro data (FishStatJ, United Nations Development Programme indicators) to understand how Southeast Asia has emerged as a global fish basket, and what this means for food security, poverty alleviation, and economic development (see Marsachke 2016).

-Common Pool Governance in Vietnam, 2008-2011
+Common Pool Governance in Vietnam, 2008 – 2011

-The Challenges of the Agrarian Transition in Southeast Asia (ChATSEA), 2005-2010.
+The Challenges of the Agrarian Transition in Southeast Asia (ChATSEA), 2005 – 2010

-This Major Research Collaborative Initiative (Principal Investigator, Rodolphe de Koninck, Geography, University of Montreal) focused on understanding agrarian change across Southeast Asia.
-ChATSEA produced a series of books, including one in which I contributed a chapter, Revisiting Rural Places: Pathways to Poverty and Prosperity in Southeast Asia (Rigg and Vandergeest 2012).
+This Major Research Collaborative Initiative (Principal Investigator, Rodolphe de Koninck, Geography, University of Montréal) focused on understanding agrarian change across Southeast Asia.
+ChATSEA produced a series of books, including one in which I contributed a chapter, Revisiting Rural Places: Pathways to Poverty and Prosperity in Southeast Asia (Rigg & Vandergeest 2012).
 Chapter contributors each conducted village restudies, whereby scholars returned to the sites of their original dissertation research (masters or doctoral) to follow what had happened to households and the village more generally since the original research had taken place.
 Particular attention was paid to surprises and unexpected events that had taken place over the ensuing years.